idbrii/vim-mergetool/readme.md

 Same logic applies to "up" and "down" directions.
 Useful if you prefer horizontal splits.

 **Conclusion**: despite how many splits are opened and what's the layout, you don't need to wrap your head around `diffput` vs `diffget` semantics, and you don't need to figure out correct buffer numbers manually.
-You just tell desired diff movement direction, and `vim-mergetool` handles the details for you.
+You just give desired diff movement direction, and `vim-mergetool` handles the details for you.

 **Limitation**: `DiffExchange` commands work only in normal mode, and do not support visual mode and working with line ranges.